Kiotlin/dailygpt/README.md

 # dailygpt
-A tools box implemented with NLP model ChatGPT.
+A tools box implemented with several modern AI models.